Leofltt/Granular-Works/RealTimeGrain/Readme.Grain.txt

-For using this device you will need the csound~.mxo external for Max/msp
+For using this device you will need to download the and install CSound and csound~.mxo external for Max/msp